You are here: Home page > Gadgets > MP3 players

 MP3 players

 Technology can be absolutely astounding!
-MP3 players, such as iPods, are a great example.
-Smaller than a pack of cards and only a little heavier, they can store thousands of music tracks, photos, or videos so you can take them with you wherever you go.
-A typical 20GB (gigabyte) iPod has enough memory to store about 500 CDs—rather more than you can fit in your pocket!
+MP3 players, such as (sadly now defunct) iPods, are a great example.
+Smaller than a pack of cards and only a little heavier, they can store thousands of music tracks, photos, or videos.
+A typical 20GB (gigabyte) player has enough memory to store about 500 CDs—rather more than you can fit in your pocket!
+Even if you don't have a music player like this, you've almost certainly got a smartphone that will store and play the same kind of (MP3) music files.
 So what exactly is "MP3" and how does it work?

-Photo: The Apple iPod: one of the pocket MP3 players that put digital music on the map.
-My old 20GB, 4th generation Apple iPod (white) does little more than play music.
+Photo: The Apple iPod (RIP): one of the pocket MP3 players that put digital music on the map when it was first launched in 2001.
+Left: My old 20GB, 4th generation Apple iPod (white) does little more than play music.
 I still can't quite believe that this tiny little box holds (at the last count) 3,717 tracks on 401 albums by 250 artists—and yet fits in my pocket.
-My newer iPod Touch (black) is thinner and lighter, partly because it uses flash chips instead of a hard drive, and its 32GB memory can store correspondingly more music.
+Right: My newer iPod Touch (black) is thinner and lighter, partly because it uses flash chips instead of a hard drive, and its 32GB memory can store correspondingly more music.
 With built-in web browsing, email, and apps, it's a powerful pocket computer.
+Sadly, Apple discontinued the iPod in 2022, but there are many more, dedicated MP3 players still available.)

 Sponsored links